testdrivenio/django-social-auth/draft.md

 ]
 ```

-`Django.contrib.sites` is required to add a domain to our Django application.
+> settings.py (Important - Please note ‘django.contrib.sites’ is required as INSTALLED_APPS) - Django allauth documentation

 Read more about it in the [django sites framework documentation](https://docs.djangoproject.com/en/3.1/ref/contrib/sites/).

-TODO: why do we need to care about a domain at this point?
-TODO: can you add a note about `allauth` and `allauth.account` and `allauth.socialaccount`.
-These are the core apps, correct?
-Are all three required?
+`allauth`, `allauth.account`, and `allauth.socialaccount` are core apps required to setup OAuth.

 Now add the following to the bottom of *settings.py*: